neodon/endb/README.md

 ## Custom Serializers

-Endb uses data serialization methods that encodes Buffer data as a base64-encoded string, decdes JSON objects which contain buffer-like data (either as arrays of numbers or strings) into Buffer instances to ensure consistency across different backends.
+Utilizes data serialization methods that encode Buffer data as a base64-encoded string, and decode JSON objects which contain buffer-like data (either as arrays of numbers or strings) into Buffer instances to ensure consistency across different backends.
 Optionally, pass your own data serialization methods to support extra data types.

 ```javascript